2nd ODI: Indian batting needs fresh approach to save series | Sports-Games

 Moeen Ali in a recent interview to PTI spoke how in earlier times, teams followed Australian template in white ball cricket and now it is the English way that is being aped by the teams.

-And that is where India is lagging behind as it was at least 40 runs short in the first Poweplay overs in Auckland.
+And that is where India is lagging behind as it could score only 40 runs in the first Poweplay overs in Auckland.

 Sample another piece of statistic which will give an idea that the problem lies in the general outlook of Indian top-order batters across limited overs formats (not just Rohit Sharma, KL Rahul or Virat Kohli).